Tahyur/Soccer-Rest-API/README.md

 It contains lots of custom functionalities implemented based on the purpose of this application

 This project follws the MVC architectural pattern

+A soccer client is also available in my repository which consumes the API